Hans Kammler: Disappearance and fate

+He drove in the direction of Linz (100 km from Ebensee), captured by the American troops on 5 May, and became separated from others in his convoy, including Karl Saur.
+On 6 May, he was alleged by Gottlob Berger, head of the SS Main Office, to have met with him in Kirchdorf in Tirol, almost 200 km west of Ebensee.
+On 7 May, British intelligence intercepted a message signed by Kammler asking the SS unit at the Leitmeritz concentration camp, a suspected V-3 production site, to report the arrival of his staff there.
+It is unclear whether he might have sent it after his capture.

+Kammler then went missing.
+On 2 November 1945, however, Brigadier General George Clement McDonald (1892-1969), the director of intelligence of the US Air Forces in Europe, acting under the authority of the Air Force Intelligence Service chief in Washington, DC, commissioned the interrogation of Kammler to chief investigator Ernst Englander, indicating particular interest in German underground installations.
+This is understood as evidence that Kammler was by then still alive and in US custody.

+Testimonies by other Nazis

-In a sworn statement on 16 October 1959, Kammler's driver, Kurt Preuk stated that Kammler's date of death was "about 10 May 1945", but that he did not know the cause of death.
+In a sworn statement on 16 October 1959, Kammler's driver, Kurt Preuk, stated that Kammler's date of death was "about 10 May 1945", but that he did not know the cause of death.
 On 7 September 1965, Heinz Zeuner (a wartime aide of Kammler's), stated that Kammler had died on 7 May 1945 and that his corpse had been observed by Zeuner, Preuk and others.
 All the eyewitnesses consulted were certain that the cause of death was cyanide poisoning.
-In their accounts of Kammler's movements Preuk and Zeuner claimed that he left Linderhof near Oberammergau on 28 April 1945 for a tank conference at Salzburg and then went to Ebensee (where tank tracks were manufactured).
-According to Preuk and Zeuner he then traveled back from Ebensee to visit his wife in the Tyrol region, when he gave her two cyanide tablets.
+In their accounts of Kammler's movements, Preuk and Zeuner claimed that he left Linderhof near Oberammergau on 28 April 1945 for a tank conference at Salzburg and then went to Ebensee (where tank tracks were manufactured).
+According to Preuk and Zeuner, he then traveled back from Ebensee to visit his wife in the Tyrol region, when he gave her two cyanide capsules.
 The next day, 5 May, at around 4 am, he is said to have departed Tyrol for Prague.
+Both Preuk's and Zeuner's accounts are judged to be "fictitious narratives that ... only served the purpose of obscuring the actual events and supporting the pension claims of Jutta Kammler for which her husband had to be officially declared deceased".

-In a 1969 book Wernher von Braun: Mein Leben für die Raumfahrt, author Bernd Ruland claimed Kammler arrived in Prague by aircraft on 4 May 1945, following which he and 21 SS men defended a bunker against an attack by more than 500 Czech resistance fighters on 9 May.
+In a 1969 book, Wernher von Braun: Mein Leben für die Raumfahrt, journalist Bernd Ruland claimed Kammler arrived in Prague by aircraft on 4 May 1945, following which, he and 21 SS men defended a bunker against an attack by more than 500 Czech resistance fighters on 9 May.
 During the attack, one of Kammler's aides-de-camp shot Kammler to prevent his capture.
-This version can reportedly be traced to Walter Dornberger, who in turn is said to have heard it from eyewitnesses.
+This version can reportedly be traced to Walter Dornberger, who claimed to have heard it from eyewitnesses.